ecboghiu/inflation/docs/_build/html/_sources/download.rst.txt

 Download and Installation
 *************************

+The package is available in the Python Package Index.
+The latest development version is available on GitHub.

 Dependencies
 ============
-The implementation requires `SymPy <http://sympy.org/>`_ and `Numpy <http://www.numpy.org/>`_.
+The implementation requires `SymPy <http://sympy.org/>`_, `Numpy <http://www.numpy.org/>`_ and `Scipy <http://www.scipy.org/>`_.
 The code is only compatible with Python 3.

-We use the `MOSEK <http://www.mosek.com/>` solver for solving the semidefinite program.
-There exist free academic licenses for this solver.
-The MOSEK Python package is required.
+It is recommended to install `Numba <http://www.numba.org/>`_ which provides just-in-time compilation of several core functions, yelding a significant speed-up.

+Generated relaxations can be exported in `SDPA format <http://euler.nmt.edu/~brian/sdplib/FORMAT>`_, which can be loaded with other solvers.
+We also support the use of the `MOSEK <http://www.mosek.com/>`_ solver for efficiently solving the relaxation (MOSEK has free academic licenses).
+The MOSEK Python package needs to be installed.
+Future updates will include exporting to other solver interfaces, such as CVXPY, PICOS or YALMIP.

 Installation
 ============